AriFordsham/GHCWiki/type-functions-status.md

 - tcfail153: VALID.
 Error message is different, but equally correct and accurate.
 The type mismatch manifests itself at two different subexpressions.
 Due to a different traversal order, we now report the error at the other subexpression.
 - tcfail179: VALID.
 If anything, the error message improved.
 - while: VALID.
 Works if definition of `succeed` gets a type signature `Monad m => a -> m a`.
 The error seems to be due to the new GADT rules about annotations, but the error message is a bit strange; ie, need to be improved.

-Summary of *critical* problems:

-1. ~~Panic in case of ambiguous type variables (break001, break006, and print019).~~
-1. Problem instantiatiating impredicative types (tc211).